Obixander/Flowcoach/Docs/Use-Cases.md

 # 4. Q&A
 ### Actor: User
-### Description: the user going through the Q&A page after selecting the emotion they're feeling
+### Description: The user interacts with the Q&A page after selecting an emotion.
 ## Preconditions:
-* App Installed
+* App is installed
-* User logged in
+* User is logged in
-* has used flowcoach to pick an emotion
+* The user has selected an emotion from the emotion panel
-* Internet Access
+* Internet access is available
 ## Basic Flow:
 1. The user reads/can read about the emotion they're feeling
 2. The user answers/can answer some question about the emotion
-3. The user's answers get saved to their journal
+3. The system automatically saves the user’s answers in their journal.
-4. The user can then input what they want to do about the emotion based on a preselected list of answers
+4. The user selects from a pre-defined list how they would like to feel instead of the current emotion.
-5. The user then gets sent to a different page about their selected emotion they want to feel
+5. Based on their selection, the user is redirected to a page that corresponds to the desired emotional state.
 ## Alternativ Flow:
-1.
+1. User skips answering some questions: If the user chooses not to answer every question, the system should still allow them to proceed and save partial responses.
 ## Exceptions:
-1.
+1. No Internet Access: If the journal cannot be saved due to lack of internet access, the system should display an error message and provide an option to retry later.

 ---
 <br>